IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/How-to/Reporting.md

 - `Detailed report for the latest scan` performed for the selected web application.
 - Shows No vulnerability history data.
 - `Focused on a single scan instance`
+- `Check the Auth Status` of the completed scan.

 ### 3. Scorecard Report:
 - Presents an `interactive view of the results of the selected web application.`